VertaAI/modeldb/dockerbuild/README.md

     docker start mongo backend frontend
     ```

-    Shortly after running this command, ModelDB frontend will be reachable at [http://localhost/3000](http://localhost/3000) and you will be able to log data into ModelDB via ModelDB clients.
+    Shortly after running this command, ModelDB frontend will be reachable at [http://localhost/3000](http://localhost/3000) and you will be able to log data into ModelDB (at port 6543) via ModelDB clients.